jcraunelli/Risk_Measures/README.md

 Two methods to estimate a VaR.
 The first method is based on the assumption that our security or portfolio returns follow a normal distribution, while the second method depends on the ranking of the historical returns.

 For the VaR estimation, usually we would choose two confidence levels of 95% and 99%.
 For the 95% (99%) confidence level, we actually look at the left tail with a 5% (1%) probability.

+Usually, there are two methods to estimate a VaR.
+The first method is based on the assumption that our security or portfolio returns follow a normal distribution, while the second method depends on the ranking of the historical returns.
+Before discussing the first method, let's review the concepts with respect to a normal distribution.

+One function called spicy.stats.norm.pdf() could be used to estimate the density.
+The function has three input values: x, μ, and σ.
+The following code calls this function and verifies the results manually